cockroachdb/docs/v2.2/demo-automatic-cloud-migration.md

 CockroachDB's flexible [replication controls](configure-replication-zones.html) make it trivially easy to run a single CockroachDB cluster across cloud platforms and to migrate data from one cloud to another without any service interruption.
 This page walks you through a local simulation of the process.

 ## Watch the demo

 <iframe width="560" height="315" src="https://www.youtube.com/embed/cCJkgZy6s2Q" frameborder="0" allowfullscreen></iframe>

 ## Step 1.
 Install prerequisites

-In this tutorial, you'll use CockroachDB, the HAProxy load balancer, and CockroachDB's version of the YCSB load generator, which requires Go.
+In this tutorial, you'll use CockroachDB, its built-in `ycsb` workload, and the HAProxy load balancer.
 Before you begin, make sure these applications are installed:

 - Install the latest version of [CockroachDB](install-cockroachdb.html).
 - Install [HAProxy](http://www.haproxy.org/).
 If you're on a Mac and using Homebrew, use `brew install haproxy`.
-- Install [Go](https://golang.org/doc/install) version 1.9 or higher.
-If you're on a Mac and using Homebrew, use `brew install go`.
-You can check your local version by running `go version`.
-- Install the [CockroachDB version of YCSB](https://github.com/cockroachdb/loadgen/tree/master/ycsb): `go get github.com/cockroachdb/loadgen/ycsb`

 Also, to keep track of the data files and logs for your cluster, you may want to create a new directory (e.g., `mkdir cloud-migration`) and start all your nodes in that directory.